To enroll and manage Apple devices in Endpoint Management, you set up an Apple Push Notification service (APNs) certificate from Apple.

 The Keychain Access application prompts you for the login password or selected keychain.
 Enter the password and then click OK.
 The saved certificate is now ready for use with the Endpoint Management server.

-If you don’t plan to keep the computer and user account that you originally used to generate the CSR and complete the certificate export process: Citrix recommends that you save or export the Personal and Public Keys from the local system.
+If you don’t plan to keep the computer and user account that you used to generate the CSR and complete the export process: Citrix recommends that you save or export the Personal and Public Keys from the local system.
 Otherwise, access to the APNs certificates for reuse is voided and you must then repeat the entire CSR and APNs process.

 To create a .pfx APNs certificate by using OpenSSL